1. Seongsan Ilchulbong

 -

-Hallasan National Park – The Roof of Korea
+Hallasan National Park – The Natural Heart of Jeju Island

 4. Daepo Haean Jusangjeolli Cliff